-Who needs to learn guitar repairing when you can just pay a luthier to work on your instrument?
+Who needs to learn guitar repair when you can just pay a luthier to work on your instrument?

 With some basic skillsets, you would be able to turn a lifeless instrument into a guitar that’s smooth to play on and fix some of the most common problems that other guitar players face.

-On top of that, you would no longer have the inconvenience of sourcing for a reliable shop in your area or have to pay expensive fees for simple repair works.
+On top of that, you would no longer have the inconvenience of sourcing from a reliable shop in your area or having to pay expensive fees for simple repair work.

 Of course, the million dollar question is, how do you even get started on something that might be totally “alien” to you?
 While it is possible to get tips on repairing a guitar from your local music store, most people probably don’t have access to a professional guitar repair school or course that they could attend.

 That’s where we come in.
 Here at GuitarPlayerWorld.com, we’ve created a new category of content focusing on repair tips and advice based on the amount of feedback from readers.
 Honestly, we believe that no guitar learning resources would be complete without discussing some tips on how to take care of your axe.